Perinatal Mental Health

 • Prenatal and Postpartum OCD

 Learning of a pregnancy can mark the beginning of a significant life transition.
-Whether that pregnancy is planned or unplanned, complicated or problem-free, ends in a live birth or not, many individuals can find themselves in need of additional support.
+Whether the pregnancy is planned or unplanned, complicated or problem-free, ends in a live birth or not, many people can find themselves in need of additional support.
+Delivery, adjustment to an infant’s demands, assumption of new roles, and impact on identity and relationships can all contribute to increased stress.
+Hormonal changes and sleep deprivation can further affect mental health during this time.

 wooden cabinet with pregnancy books